Andre Blackman: Celtic

 In October 2011, Blackman had a trial with Scottish Premier League side Celtic, playing his first match in a year when Celtic's development squad played a bounce game against a Rangers XI.
 This trial resulted in Blackman signing for Celtic in November 2011.
 He made his debut for Celtic on 3 March, in a 1–1 draw with Aberdeen.
 Although not featured enough at Celtic, the club won their first title in over four years.

 Blackman thanked Neil Lennon for saving his football career after a troubled year and admitted he had to show humility and mental strength to make a breakthrough.
 At the end of the season, Blackman was awarded 'Tackle of the Year' at Celtic when a video was shown of Blackman accidentally tackling the manager Lennon as he skidding toward him during a match, sending him crashing to the turf.

-Blackman was loaned to Inverness CT for the first part of the 2012–13 season in order to get more first team experience.
+Blackman was loaned to Inverness Caledonian Thistle for the first part of the 2012–13 season in order to get more first team experience.
 On 15 September 2012, he made his debut for the club in a 1–1 draw against Aberdeen where he made impressive debut, resulting him earning a man of the match.
 His loan spell was terminated by Inverness CT, however, three months early.
 Manager Terry Butcher revealed he terminated Blackman loan spell because of his poor attitude and discipline.

 He was released by Celtic in November 2012, just one year after signing for the club.